ytp101/meeting-summalization/readme.md

 - [ ] User authentication and management
 - [ ] Full Kubernetes deployment templates
 - [ ] JSON Based backend
+- [ ] VAD for whisper chunk
+- [ ] Each service have it own log files